SethBowman/EntityFrameworkLesson/README.md

 **Ensure `appsettings.json` is copied to the output directory if it changes:**

 - Open the `.csproj` file in your Visual Studio Code project.
-- Add an `ItemGroup` section with the following content:
+- Add the following `ItemGroup` section to ensure `appsettings.json` is copied to the output directory if it's newer:

 ```xml
 <ItemGroup>